matijj/Detecting-animals-in-wild/README.md

 ## Feedback Request
 The dataset consists of images captured under various conditions (day/night, different seasons, angles), which may affect detection accuracy.
-If you see any false predictions, please report them.
+If you see any inaccuracies in predictions, please report them.
 I will update model based on feedback.

 # Kind of animals (for now)